elasekness/BMS500C/Day 1.md

 > PubMed allows literature searches and BLAST is an alignment tool to look for sequences that are similar (a proxy for homology) to your queries.

-Choose “Nucleotide” under the top left pull-down menu (set to “All Databases” by default), type West Nile Virus into the search area, and hit enter.
+Choose 'Nucleotide' under the top left pull-down menu (set to 'All Databases' by default), type West Nile Virus into the search area, and hit enter.
 This brings us to a page containing over 50,000 nucleotide entries for WNV.
 Many of these are only partical genomes or partial coding sequences, which we don't want.
 We could use the options in the left-side panel to filter the list further but this will be of limited use here.
 Clearly we need a better strategy.
 If we click on the `NCBI Virus` botton located in the taxonomy panel, we are brought to a far more useful page that lists all WNV genomes and allows us to filter the data by several criteria, such as collection date, accession number, genome completeness, and host among others.
 Since we know the accession number of our genome, we can type this into the Accession box and our genome appears.
 If we click on the genome accession, we obtain more information about the sequence.
 If we scroll up to the `Download` button, we can download the nucleotide sequence in fasta format.
 We could download this sequence to our computers and then upload it to our VMs but this is a two-step process.
 An easier way would be to use one of NCBI's tools for interacting with their databases.